SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 - _Lithium (≥ 1.17 only)_:
   Hoppers optimisations added in Lithium make Sticky Hoppers act like normal Hoppers!
   I may work on this problem at some point...
-In the meantime, my mod the deactivation of these optimizations for Minecraft 1.17.1 (if you are using it for 1.17, just add `mixin.block.hopper=false` in "config/lithium.properties" yourself).
+In the meantime, my mod disables these optimizations for Minecraft 1.17.1 (if you are using it for 1.17, just add `mixin.block.hopper=false` in "config/lithium.properties" yourself).
 - _Vanilla Tweaks - Resource Packs_:
   I've found two [Vanilla Tweaks resource packs](https://vanillatweaks.net/picker/resource-packs/) that have small compatibility issues, due to the change in texture of the Sticky Hoppers.
   => _Directional Hoppers_ normally displays an arrow inside the hopper if it is not pointing down.
 It does not appear in Sticky Hoppers because of the texture of the honey.